 Originally part of Rancho Santa Teresa, the ranch and surrounding 20-acre property are what remains of a nearly 10,000-acre parcel granted to Jose Joaquin Bernal by the Mexican Government in 1834.
 While most of the original rancho parcel has been developed into suburban neighborhoods, the Bernal-Gulnac-Joice Ranch has been continuously owned and worked by Bernal descendants as a family-operated ranch until 1980.

 The Bernal-Gulnac-Joice Ranch site is open daily from 8am to sunset.
 The Ranch House and Barn exhibits are open to the public Friday 10 a.m. to 4 p.m., and Saturday 11 a.m. to 5 p.m.
 Additional days/hours are available by request.
 School programs and group tours are available by reservation Tuesday-Saturday.
 Group size is limited to one school class due to visitor capacity in the buildings.
-A teachers packet of information and activities is available.
-There are no fees.
-Call (408) 226-5453 for more information or to schedule a tour.
+A teacher’s packet of information, activities and pricing is available in the links below.
+For more information or to schedule a school program call (408) 226-5453, email firstname.lastname@example.org or complete the Request Form – Bernal Ranch School Program.
 If you are a teacher interested in a Teaching and Activity Guide for Santa Teresa County Park Historic Area, please view here.

 Check the calendar of park activities for family programs and events at the Bernal-Gulnac-Joice Ranch and other Santa Clara County Parks.